lamw/vmware-pks-automated-lab-deployment/README.md

 $NewVCVSANClusterName = "PKS-Cluster"
 ```

 This section describes the general NSX-T configurations and most of the defaults can be left alone outside of the environmental specific configurations such as **NSXPrivatePortgroup** property.
+You will also need an additional VLAN-backed portgroup (e.g. dv-vlan3250) to act as an intermediate network to bridge you management traffic to the NSX-T Logical Networks.
+This is only required if you are using static routes which I am using in my environment.
+If you are using BGP, this is not required but will require some modification to the NSX-T configuration post-deployment.
 ```console
 $DeployNSX = 1
 $NSXRootPassword = "VMware1!"